 I also highly recommend the two books I used in the backgrounds for a couple of the above photos.
 First is Tom Richmond's "The Mad Art of CARICATURE!"
 It is simply one of the best books I've ever read on caricaturing.
 You can order your very own signed copy by going to Tom's Deadline Demon Publishing website.

 The second book is "Mail Order Mysteries" by Kirk Demarais.
 Filled with great photos and write-ups about those novelties that were sold in vintage comic book ads.
-You can order Kirk's book by clicking on the Amazon link below.

 Check back soon for more Cartoonist Surveys and art supply reviews including Sakura, Strathmore Artist papers and Pilot.